Have an Aloe Vera plant at Home? Here’s Everything that You Should Know about it

 - With the Aloe plant around, you can easily incorporate it into your hair-care or skin-care regimes.
 You just have to tear off a leaf, spoon the gel out and easily use it on your face or hair.

 - The Aloe Vera plant also has several medicinal properties, the most basic being treating and healing wounds.
 Having them close to home makes you a little safe in case of unwanted cuts and scratches.

-- Another important benefit of having an Aloe Vera plant at home is that the plant shoots out its offshoots or ‘pups’.
+- Another important benefit of having an Aloe Vera plant at home is that the plant shoots out its own offshoots or ‘pups’.
 This makes it easier to have more Aloe Vera plants around, without worrying about propagation.

-The Aloe Vera plant care is an easy enough job.
 The Aloe Vera is succulent and thus, doesn’t require lots and lots of water to thrive.
 You can water the plant once every three weeks.
 But, make sure that the top layer of the soil has dried out before you proceed on to watering the plant.